keatmin/golang-learning/gopl.md

 var s = ""
 var s string = ""
 ```
+The first form can only be used in a function.
+The second form relies on default initialization to zero value.
+The third form is rarely used when declaring multiple variables

 - An easier way to iterate through and concatenatingo
 ```go